zainrank70/react-and-django-interview/README.md

 - The input manages its own value (DOM holds it).
 - React reads it only when needed (via `ref`).
 - React does not re-render on every keystroke.

+### useMemo

+Memoizes a **value**.
+The computation runs only when a dependency changes; otherwise React returns the cached value.
+Use when the calculation is expensive or you need a stable reference.
+Without useMemo, the expression runs on every re-render.

+### useCallback

+Memoizes a **function**.
+Returns the same function reference when dependencies are unchanged (so the function isn’t recreated every render).
+Use when passing callbacks to children wrapped in `React.memo` or when the function is in a `useEffect` dependency list.